bbhunter/maskcat/docs/SWAP_AND_MUTATE.md

 - `-n` to control the max number of replacements per string
 - `-f` to control the amount of extra fuzz to add to the replacements

+The `mutate` mode will use the tokenizer logic from the `tokens` mode to generate substrings to use in the mutation logic.